-Indeed, a classical attack has two kinds of effects.
-First, it reduces the maximal degree in the network by removing the nodes with highest degrees, and second it removes links attached to these nodes.
-At this point, it is better to see links as pairs of randomly chosen stubs, as explained in the preliminaries: a classical attack removes all the stubs attached to the removed nodes and some stubs attached to other nodes.
-These last are the stubs that were linked to stubs attached to removed nodes.
-Since pairs of stubs are linked randomly, this is equivalent to removing the correct number of stubs randomly from the remaining nodes.
-This is again equivalent to the random removal of half as many links in the subnetwork composed of the nodes which will not be removed.
+Indeed, a classical attack has two kinds of effects: it reduces the maximal degree in the network by removing the nodes with highest degree, and it removes the links attached to these nodes.
+If we consider links as pairs of randomly chosen stubs, as explained in the preliminaries, then a classical attack removes all the stubs attached to the removed nodes and some other stubs, which were linked to removed stubs.
+Since pairs of stubs are linked randomly, this is equivalent to randomly removing the correct number of stubs from the subnetwork composed of the nodes which are not removed.
+This is again equivalent to randomly removing half as many links in this subnetwork.